Revisiting The Washingtonian’s Coverage of Mr. Cranky…. Six Months Later

 In a lawsuit brought against Trustify by Dini Von Mueffling (DVM) the plaintiff states:

 “The Washingtonian was going to do a big take down of Mr. Boice and Trustify.
 DVM spent dozens of hours in interviewing crisis firms, working with a new defamation attorney on Mr. Boice’s behalf, working with the company’s CMO who recently resigned over ethical issues, and crafting messaging for the lawyer to relay to the Editor in Chief of the magazine successfully shut down the worst elements of the story. (emphasis added)” – Dini Von Mueffling versus Trustify in the State of New York

-So yes, the best part about what I will call the “Pricey Attorney Affair,” is that “Pricey” Tom Clare was most likely hired by Dini, which means he probably provided his pricey services for no remuneration and got stiffed.
+The sweet irony of the “Pricey Attorney Affair,” is that “Pricey” Tom Clare was most likely hired by Dini, which means he probably provided his pricey services for no remuneration and got stiffed.
 DVM is currently suing Trustify for $180 thousand in back fees and $60 thousand in damages (see post).

 Don’t feel bad Tommy.
 You’re not the only Attorney Danny Boice and Jen Mellon stiffed.
 They recently lost a lawsuit to their corporate law firm, Buckley for nonpayment.
 That lawsuit resulted in a $245 thousand dollar judgment against Trustify in favor of Buckley (see post).
 So Tommy Boy?
 If you got paid… consider yourself lucky.
 If you haven’t yet been paid… get in a very long line.
 Washingtonian, how the hell did you miss this stuff?